Chandrayaan-2: History

 Chandrayaan-2 launch had been scheduled for March 2018 initially, but was first delayed to April and then to October 2018 to conduct further tests on the vehicle.
 On 19 June 2018, after the program's fourth Comprehensive Technical Review meeting, a number of changes in configuration and landing sequence were planned for implementation which increased the gross lift-off mass of spacecraft from 3,250 kg to 3,850 kg.
 Initially an uprated GSLV Mk II was the chosen launch vehicle for Chandrayaan-2 but this increased spacecraft mass and issues with launch vehicle upratement forced the launch vehicle to be switched to more capable LVM3.
 Issues with engine throttling were found during testing pushing the launch to the early 2019 and later two of the lander's legs received minor damage during one of the tests in February 2019 delaying the launch even further.

 Chandrayaan-2 launch was scheduled for 14 July 2019, 21:21 UTC (15 July 2019 at 02:51 IST local time), with the landing expected on 6 September 2019.
 However, the launch was aborted due to a technical glitch and was rescheduled.
 The launch occurred on 22 July 2019 at 09:13:12 UTC (14:43:12 IST) on the first operational flight of a GSLV MK III M1.

 On 6 September 2019, the lander during its landing phase, deviated from its intended trajectory starting at 2.1 km altitude, and had lost communication when touchdown confirmation was expected.
 Initial reports suggesting a crash were confirmed by ISRO chairman K. Sivan, stating that "it must have been a hard landing".
 The Failure Analysis Committee concluded that the crash was caused by a software glitch.
 Unlike ISRO's previous record, the report of the Failure Analysis Committee has not been made public.
+However, just days before the Chandrayaan 3 launch, the then ISRO chief S Somanath noted during the sidelines of the India Space Congress that the primary issues were the higher thrust by the 5 engines used to reduce the velocity, the artificial limit which restricted the craft to a maximum of 10 degrees change per second, and the small landing area.